zcczhang/zcczhang.github.io/_projects/UAV_rl.md

 ![](/images/eq2.png)

-where $r$ is a relatively large constant reward and $f_i : {S} → {0,1}$ shows whether the state is visited, where 0 for unvisited while 1 for visited.
+where $r$ is a relatively large constant reward and $f_i : \{S\} → \{0,1\}$ shows whether the state is visited, where 0 for unvisited while 1 for visited.
 The value function can be defined via the value $V (s)$ as an expected total reward (optionally discounted) that is obtainable from the state.
 This quantity gave a name to the whole family of methods called $Q$-learning[8].
 Applying the bellman equation and temporal difference method, the tabular $Q$ learning updates the $Q$ value $Q(S, A)$ corresponding with the state s and action a after each step, showing following:

 ![](/images/eq3.png)